IsolationKernel/Codes/IK_OGD/README.md

 Online Kernel Learning
 ======================

-This software was obtained from the following website as a subset (i.e., C++ source code only):
+The ODG software was obtained from the following website as a subset (i.e., C++ source code only):

 https://github.com/LIBOL/KOL